SimpleVM/simpleVMIntroWorkshop/part51.md

 ### 5.1 Create a Cluster

-1. Click on "New Cluster" on the left menu.
+1. Click on "Create new Clusters" on the left menu.

 2. Since your master node is just used for submitting jobs, please select *de.NBI medium* as flavor and the snapshot **SimpleVMGCB2025-870cd** as image.